 A recipe with meaning

 This is the recipe in my notebook, written out over 30 years ago by me.
 And yes, I still use this little book, and love having recipes written out / on paper to cook from.
 I find it fascinating to see what I was interested in cooking then.
-It’s incredible how much my tastes and food have changed over these years.
+It’s incredible how much my tastes and food have changed over these years, and what has stood the test of time.

 You’ll see in the book it’s called Sticky Lemon Slice.
 It’s funny how different countries name things.
 My North American friends tend to call this type of food a ‘bar’ whilst downunder we’d call it a ‘slice’.